kaustubh-karkare/glados/README.md

 ### Warning!

-* Since it is primarily designed for an audience of one, this tool is continuously being modified as I discover bugs or find new ways to improve my workflow.
+* Since it is primarily designed for an audience of one, this tool is continuously being modified as I find new ways to improve my workflow.
 It most definitely is NOT perfect, containing edge cases and bugs that I have not yet encountered or fixed.
 But for what it is worth, I have been using it almost daily since July 2020.

-### Installation & Usage
+### Installation

 ```
 git clone https://github.com/kaustubh-karkare/glados